Indigenous Truth & Reconciliation in the Workplace

 “We were not born in Canada, Canada was born on our land.”- unknown

 Having just celebrated Indigenous History Month in June, Staff Shop thought it would be a good time to reflect on what that means for many Canadians.
-The above quote reminds us that while Canada has been a country for 154 years, evidence shows that Indigenous peoples have been here for 30,000.
+The above quote reminds us that while Canada has been a country for 154 years, evidence shows that Indigenous Peoples have been here much longer.

 Truth and reconciliation is a necessary topic to shed light on especially now, and as an Indigenous-Women owned business, we feel it’s the right time to discuss what this means and how it can be applied in the workplace.